On cellular rational approximations to $\zeta(5)$: Introduction

 where $f_1,\dots, f_n\colon X \to \mathbb{G}_m$ are morphisms from an algebraic variety $X$ defined over $\mathbb{Q}$ to the multiplicative group $\mathbb{G}_m$, the $a_i \in\mathbb{C}$ are complex parameters, $\gamma \subset X(\mathbb{C})$ is a (locally finite) chain of integration, and $\omega$ is a differential form of degree equal to the dimension of $\gamma$.
 In the present note, $X= \mathcal{M}_{0,n}$, the moduli space of Riemann spheres with $n=8$ marked points, the $f_1,\dots, f_8$ are cross-ratios, the $a_i$ are integers, and $\omega$ is the 5-form on the second line of~\eqref{I1}.
 The combinatorial, arithmetic and analytic structures that we have unearthed in this particular case may point to the existence of general theorems for Mellin transforms in algebraic geometry.
 We hope that our results may serve as inspiration for future research along these lines.

 Since our main task is to emphasise the ideas and methods behind the analysis of the integrals \eqref{I1}, we have tried to stay non-technical in our exposition as far as possible, and details of proofs which are either obtainable by finite calculation, or have been verified by computer computation, are omitted.
 Each section presents different mathematical features and structures underlying the integrals \eqref{I1} and ends with some suggestions for generalisation.
-We leave it to the reader to judge whether our narrative style is sufficiently clear, self-contained and reader-friendly.
+For the benefit of the reader, we have tried to keep our narrative self-contained, and clear and uncluttered by technical details as far as possible.